mashlol/SimpleUnitySprings/README.md

 # Simple Unity Springs

-Simple and free spring library for Unity, perfect for animating UI or game elements in your project.
+Simple and free spring library for Unity, perfect for animating UI or game elements in your project, heavily inspired by https://www.react-spring.dev/.

 ## Installation